KvaGram/AdventureQuests/README.md

 # Welcome to Tenebrae Adventure guild quests ONLINE

+##My todo list
+* program the add item event feature
+* design and program the set variable feature
+* design and program the item condition feature
+* design and program the variable condition feature

 ## Here to help?
 ### How to add audio to a dialogue